spdk/spdk.github.io/community.md

 when regularly scheduled community meetings will be cancelled.

 Please post proposed topics for community meetings on [Trello](https://trello.com/b/DvM7XayJ) prior to the meeting.
-If you don't have a Trello login, sign up and then ask in IRC or on the mailing list to to be added to the board.
+If you don't have a Trello login, sign up and then ask in Slack or on the mailing list to to be added to the board.
 If we are able to cover the posted topics before the end of the meeting we can use the time to discuss additional items.